Thomas Aikenhead

 Thomas Aikenhead (bapt.
-28 March 1676 – 8 January 1697) was a Scottish student from Edinburgh, who was prosecuted and executed at the age of 20 on a charge of blasphemy under the Act against Blasphemy 1661 and Act against Blasphemy 1695.
+28 March 1676 – 8 January 1697) was a Scottish student from Edinburgh, who was prosecuted and executed at the age of 20, on a charge of blasphemy under the Blasphemy Act 1661 and Blasphemy Act 1695.
 He was the last person in Great Britain to be executed for blasphemy.
 His execution occurred 85 years after the death of Edward Wightman (1612), the last person to be burned at the stake for heresy in England.

 Early life

 Thomas Aikenhead was the son of James Aikenhead and Helen Ramsey.
 His father was a burgess of Edinburgh, as was his paternal grandfather (also named Thomas Aikenhead).
 His maternal grandfather was a clergyman.
-He was baptized on 28 March 1676, the fourth child and first son of the family.
+He was baptised on 28 March 1676, the fourth child and first son of the family.
 Of his three older sisters (Jonet, Katherine, and Margaret), at least one and possibly two died before he was born.

 Indictment

-During his studies at the University of Edinburgh, he engaged in discussions regarding religion with his friends and accounts from at least five of those friends formed the basis of indictment.
+During his studies at the University of Edinburgh, Aikenhead discussed and contested religion with acquaintances over twelve months.
+At the trial four of these acquaintances gave testimony against Aikenhead, one being a writer from Edinburgh and the rest fellow university students.

 Aikenhead was indicted in December 1696.
-The indictment read:
+The indictment read:"You are indicted and accused... by the crime of blasphemy against God, or any of the persons of the blessed trinity, or against the holy scriptures, of our holy religion... [blasphemy] is a crime of the highest nature, and ought to be severely punished".The indictment further reads:"No counsel appeared for the prisoner; nor does it seem that one word was urged upon his behalf during the course of the trial".However, Lord Advocate Sir James Stewart, who oversaw the trial, said that had the court been endued with the humanity to appoint a defence counsel for Aikenhead, the defence would have undoubtedly pled his blasphemous discussions were:"Rash words... in the heat of controversy... which by no means coincided with his serious notions... and that he heartily repented."This might have prevented the execution of Aikenhead, as Stewart states:

-That ... the prisoner had repeatedly maintained, in conversation, that theology was a rhapsody of ill-invented nonsense, patched up partly of the moral doctrines of philosophers, and partly of poetical fictions and extravagant chimeras: That he ridiculed the holy scriptures, calling the Old Testament Ezra's fables, in profane allusion to Esop's Fables; That he railed on Christ, saying, he had learned magick in Egypt, which enabled him to perform those pranks which were called miracles: That he called the New Testament the history of the imposter Christ; That he said Moses was the better artist and the better politician; and he preferred Muhammad to Christ: That the Holy Scriptures were stuffed with such madness, nonsense, and contradictions, that he admired the stupidity of the world in being so long deluded by them: That he rejected the mystery of the Trinity as unworthy of refutation; and scoffed at the incarnation of Christ.
+"The jury could not, without being guilty of perjury, have convicted him of obstinately persisting to deny the Trinity, which the statute required."Historian Humberto Garcia notes Aikenhead's trial in the context of witch hunt against Socinians, which were associated with Islam at the time.
+Garcia cites William Cobbett's work on the published proceedings of the trial in which Aikenhead was accused of preferring Islam over Christianity and that he publicly claimed that Christendom will eventually be extinguished by Mohammedanism.